hlynch/Biometry2021/docs/Week-5-lecture.md

 We will now learn how to combine our knowledge of all the univariate distributions with our understanding of hypothesis testing to test hypotheses about the parameters of a distribution.
 (In other words, we will learn how to use statistics to pose and answer quantitatively rigorous questions about our data.)

-First, a few reminders about statistical hypothesis testing...
+*First, a few reminders about statistical hypothesis testing...*

 We frame decision-making in terms of a null and an alternative hypothesis: $H_{0}$  vs. $H_{A}$.
 Let's say that we are measuring the growth rates of bird colonies, and as before, we use a Normal distribution $N(\mu,\sigma^2)$.
 One reasonable null hypothesis might be $H_{0}:\mu=0$.
 So we collect data on several bird colonies, and we might find that our confidence interval for $\mu$ contains 0.
 In this case, we cannot reject the null hypothesis that $\mu=0$.
 But we also cannot affirmatively prove the null hypothesis.
 We simply "cannot reject" the null hypothesis.
 There are two reasons we "cannot reject" the null hypothesis.
 It might be that $\mu$ really is equal to 0.
 It is also possible that $\mu \neq 0$ but we did not have enough data to shrink the confidence intervals sufficiently to reject the null hypothesis.
 In this latter scenario, we would say that we did not have enough "statistical power" to reject the null hypothesis.
-We will talk more about statistical power in a bit.

 **The six steps of null hypothesis testing are**: